- Step 1: Admissions Instructions

 Adjunct Partnership for Existing Ministry Training Example: City Vision has partnered with a ministry that places over 10,000 high school students in one-week short-term missions trips each year.
 We worked with them to convert their existing training into a syllabus and an online course in Introduction to Missions that is being reviewed by our accreditor.
 They anticipate that about 500 students will want to participate in the program to get college credit.
 These students will start an 8 week online course several weeks before their mission trip, then have one week of intensive training and serving on their trip, and then complete several more weeks of their online course after their trip.

 Bible Schools.
-City Vision has partnered with Wheeler Mission Biblical Counseling program, and The Urban Ministry Institute (TUMI).
+City Vision has partnered with the New York Divinity School, and The Urban Ministry Institute (TUMI).
 These programs provide 10+ intensive Bible and ministry courses.
 Their students can take a Prior Learning Assessment Portfolio course through City Vision, where they develop portfolios for up to 10 courses.
 They are then able to complete their Bachelor’s degree in City Vision starting with an average of 30 credits from prior learning and 3 credits from the portfolio course.
 Their students also get a $1,500/year scholarship making tuition only $4,500/year.